 A mechanism for the provision of adequate, accessible, new, predictable, timely and additional financial resources under this Convention is hereby established.
 The mechanism shall ensure efficient access and support through simplified approval procedures.

 The mechanism shall comprise:

+9 alt.
+[The operations of the mechanism shall be entrusted to the following international entities:]

 Option 1: